-Routine health care and early treatment of conditions are an important part of your senior pet care.
+Routine health care and early treatment of conditions are an important part of geriatric veterinary care.

-Consistent pet care leading into old age can help extend your pet's life and along them to continue good health as they age, so it's important that they receive routine wellness exams, even at times when they seem perfectly healthy.
+Consistent geriatric veterinary care can help extend your pet's life and along them to continue good health as they age, so it's important that they receive routine wellness exams, even at times when they seem perfectly healthy.

 Our veterinarians are happy to assist geriatric cats and dogs in Gardena continuing to be active in their old age and providing treatment for health issues as soon as any signs or symptoms appear, while also providing proactive treatment while we can still effectively and easily manage them.